-1 credit Honors Challenge Prerequisite: A passing grade in German II required.
+Prerequisite: Passing grade in German III is required

 Description: The focus of study is placed on reading various selections of authentic German reading materials, starting with basic and progressing to more difficult.
 Students will communicate in the target language.

 HS05226 Graphic Design I